picocss/pico/README.md

 We use simple native HTML tags as much as possible.
 Only 6 .classes are used in Pico.

 **Great styles with just one CSS file**
-No dependencies, package manager, external files or JavaScript.
+No dependencies, package manager, external files, or JavaScript.

 **Responsive everything**
-Elegant and consistent adaptatives spacings and typography on all devices.
+Elegant and consistent adaptative spacings and typography on all devices.

 **Light or Dark mode**
 Shipped with two beautiful color themes, automatically enabled according to the user preference.